Tutoriels Backend

 We will update the package.json file with the latest dependencies

-- To check the dependencies to update run the command
+- To check which dependencies to update, run the command

 npm outdated